Great Southern Rail Trail: Meeniyan to Foster, via Buffalo and Fish Creek (32 km)

 This section of the trail has a fine gravel surface and passes through bushland, swamp scrub and lowland forest.
 There is abundant local wildlife; kangaroos, wallabies and bird life thrive in this area.
 At the foothills of the Hoddle Range, there are steeper parts of the trail and a number of cuttings and embankments.

-The quirky town of Fish Creek has a strong arts scene and plenty of options to eat and restock supplies.
+The town of Fish Creek has a strong arts scene and options to eat and restock supplies.
 There is a climb from Fish Creek to Hoddle Summit where there are views over Corner Inlet and Wilsons Promontory from the peak.

 Foster is a small regional town but caters well for visitors and there are plenty of accommodation options.